 If you want to comply with your permit, and are not sure if you are, you may contact the Air Quality Bureau’s Small Business Environmental Assistance Program (SBEAP).
 The SBEAP can answer questions you may have and also let you know if you qualify for assistance.
 If you qualify, a free compliance assessment of your facility may be performed.
-For an overview of the Compliance Assessment Program, see our brochure.
+For an overview of the Compliance Assessment Program, see our Small Business Compliance Assessment Program brochure.

-You are also welcome to make an appointment and visit us at our Downtown location (temporarily on hold); for a map to our location, click here.
+You are also welcome to make an appointment and visit us at our Downtown Albuquerque office:

 121 Tijeras Avenue NE